RicoJia/ricojia.github.io/_posts/2024/2024-11-19-robotics-ROS2-foundation-ros2-build-system.markdown

 └── …              ← no top-level setup.bash here
 ```

-In this layout, no `install/setup.bash` is generated; only each package’s `install/<pkg>/share/<pkg>/local_setup.bash` exists.
-Until you source one of those per-package scripts, your shell’s `AMENT_PREFIX_PATH` doesn’t include that prefix, so ros2 won’t know about the package

-The workspace layout ( isolated vs merged ) is independent of `--packages-select`. `--packages-select` only decides which packages get built; it doesn’t change where colcon puts the install artefacts.

-**What's important is that we need to export the artifacts in `package.xml`**.
+**What's important is that we need to export the artifacts in `package.xml`** even for cpp.
 Otherwise, sourcing `install/setup.bash` wouldn't work:

 ```html
 <export>
     <build_type>ament_cmake</build_type>
 </export>
 ```

+In this layout, each package’s `install/<pkg>/share/<pkg>/local_setup.bash` exists.
+Until you source one of those per-package scripts, your shell’s `AMENT_PREFIX_PATH` doesn’t include that prefix, so ros2 won’t know about the package

+The workspace layout ( isolated vs merged ) is independent of `--packages-select`. `--packages-select` only decides which packages get built; it doesn’t change where colcon puts the install artefacts.

 ### `--packages-select`